hydro-informatics/hydro-informatics.github.io/geopy/geo-pckg.md

 (other-geo-pckgs)=
 ## Other packages

-Besides the above mentioned packages there are other useful libraries for geospatial analyses in *Python* . **`Packages in bold font`** are installed along with {{ ft_url }}.
+Besides the above-mentioned packages, there are other useful libraries for geospatial analyses in *Python* . **`Packages in bold font`** are installed along with {{ ft_url }}.

  * [**`alphashape`**](https://pypi.org/project/alphashape/) creates bounding polygons containing a set of points.
  * [`django`](https://docs.djangoproject.com/en/3.0/ref/contrib/gis/) as a geographic web frame and for database connections.
  * [**`geopandas`**](https://geopandas.org/) enables the application of {ref}`pandas` data frame operations to geospatial datasets.
- * [`NetworkX`](https://networkx.github.io/documentation/stable/index.html) for network analyses such as finding a least cost / shortest path between two points.
+ * [`NetworkX`](https://networkx.github.io/documentation/stable/index.html) for network analyses such as finding a least-cost / shortest path between two points.
   * [`owslib`](http://geopython.github.io/OWSLib/) to connect with *Open Geospatial Consortium* (OGC) web services.
   * [`postgresql`](https://www.postgresqltutorial.com/postgresql-python/) for SQL database connections.
  * [**`rasterio`**](https://rasterio.readthedocs.io/en/latest/) for processing raster data as {ref}`numpy` arrays.